BrendelGroup/AEGeAn/INSTALL.md

 AEGeAn use via the singularity container is highly recommended, with no known drawbacks.
-However, if desired, you can of course install all the required third party software and our _fidibus_ python package individually on your computer system.
+However, if desired, you can of course install all the required third party software and our _fidibus_ Python package individually on your computer system.
 The singularity [recipe file](./Singularity) in this repository should serve as a guide to perform such an installation.
 The `aegean.simg` container was built on the